sacredheartsc/selfhosted/README.md

 mobile devices with a persistent Wireguard VPN back to my intranet.

 You can configure your network and VLANs however you see fit.
-I actually run everything from a small rack in my basement and a residential cable internet connection, with a block of static IPv4 addresses from my ISP.
+I actually run everything from a small rack of used eBay gear in my basement!
+I have a residential cable internet connection, with a block of static IPv4 addresses from my ISP, and it works fine for everything so far.

 I use RFC1918 local IP addresses for all my VMs.
 For services that need to be publicly accessible, like [SMTP](roles/postfix_server), [Asterisk](roles/asterisk), and [XMPP](roles/prosody),